 Because of that, the developers can access the underlying hardware resources safely.
 Due to each component's level of independence, it has its resource, process, and space to function.
 Having said that, there is no factor dependency or reliance on other components.

 That is why this architecture is way lighter compared to other techniques.
 This makes the mobile application also lighter.

 8. Upgrades efficiently and hassle-free

 As you know, technology is constantly evolving.
-New mobile phones are being launched on a near-daily basis.
-Microservice architecture is apt for those developers who are not very sure about the device their app will operate on.
+New mobile services/ phones are being launched on a near-daily basis.
+Microservices architecture is apt for those developers who are not very sure about the device their app will operate on.

 This architecture gives them the freedom to make quick but controlled upgrades to the application without bringing it to a halt on a continuous basis.
 The users are happy, and developers can keep doing their job.

 Four factors to consider while opting for the microservice architecture